eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 of events to one single notifiable.
 The typical approach is that one creates a WaitSet attaches multiple subscribers, user trigger or other _Triggerables_ to it and then wait till one or many of the attached entities signal an event.
-If that happens one receives a list of _EventInfos_ which is corresponding to all occurred events.
+If that happens one receives a list of _NotificationInfos_ which is corresponding to all occurred events.

 ## Events and States